Fixed vs. Portable Gas Detectors

 What makes a fixed gas detector unique is that these devices are usually hard-wired, installed on-location, and placed directly near the gas source.

 Businesses that typically utilize fixed CO2 detectors include restaurants, breweries, beverage dispensing areas, cultivation facilities, industrial environments, and safety industries.

 Additionally, fixed/wall mounted devices have the ability to activate relays and trigger third party systems like ventilation, fire panels, or building management/security systems.
 We tend to explain that fixed detectors work like a fire or smoke alarm.
 When a gas leak occurs the monitor sets off an alarm that is audible and visual notifying personnel that a hazard has occurred.

 An accurate and reliable Fixed/Wall Mount CO2 monitor like the CM-7000 CO2 Multi-Sensor System features both audible and visual alarms and relays to trigger third party systems like a shut-off valve, exhaust system, or fire panel.

 More importantly, these fixed/wall-mount detectors should have alarm levels that meet OSHA and fire code regulations and include properly mounted signage to indicate potential hazard spaces.

-As a helpful reminder, fixed or wall-mounted gas detector sensors should be mounted at different heights from the floor depending on the gas.
+Fixed or wall-mounted gas detector sensors should be mounted at different heights from the floor depending on the gas.
 For example, a CO2 sensor should be mounted 12 inches from the floor, while an oxygen detector sensor should be mounted approximately 48 inches from the floor.
 The display unit should be at eye level upon entry to the space or in a managers office.

-Fixed and Wall Mounted Gas Detector Advantages:
+Fixed and Wall Mounted Gas Detector Pros: